sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 that was introduced earlier in the chapter.
 The descriptive statistics that we calculated at the beginning tell us our group means: An average mood gain of 0.45 for the placebo, 0.72 for Anxifree, and 1.48 for Joyzepam.
 With that in mind, let us party like it is 1899\ [#]_ and start doing some pencil and paper calculations.
-I will only do this for the first 5 observations because it is not bloody 1899 and I am very lazy.
+I will only do this for the first five observations because it is not bloody 1899 and I am very lazy.
 Let us start by calculating |SS_w|, the within-group sums of squares.
 First, let us draw up a nice table to help us with our calculations:

 +-----------+---------+
 | group     | outcome |